photo of ucann app

 Workday

 Workday is used by universities such as Wake Forest and University of Rochester to store student information.
-Workday is characterized by its customizable home screen with important features such as announcements.
+Workday is characterized by its customizable home screen with key features such as announcements.
 It works alongside other Workday applications such as Workday Financial Management and Workday Grants Management for seamless integration.
-Workday focuses its attention to understanding the 3 user types, students, faculty, and administrators and tailors its interface and information to each user.
+Workday focuses its attention on understanding the 3 user types, students, faculty, and administrators and tailors its interface and information to each user.
 It is characterized by its dashboard layout with broad side navigation that can be drilled down for more information.

 From my conversations with Mike Ormsby, I learned there were opportunities for developers to build on top of PeopleSoft's user interface, however, UConn avoids that because it slows down the refresh time, so I assumed that all other universities refrained from building on top of the template.
-However, when having a conversation with my twin brother Gavin, a senior at Penn State, I realized that his school uses Oracle PeopleSoft as their Student Information System, and their homepage layout looked completely different from UConn’s.
+However, when having a conversation with my twin brother Gavin, a senior at Penn State, I realized that his school uses Oracle PeopleSoft as their Student Information System, and their homepage layout looked completely different from UConn’s...

 LionPath Demo